-$$k\mathbf{Q}t + \mathbf{F}(\mathbf{Q})x + \mathbf{G}(\mathbf{Q})y = k\Delta\mathbf{Q} + \mathbf{R}(\mathbf{Q}),$$ (1.8)
+(1.8) $$k\mathbf{Q}t + \mathbf{F}(\mathbf{Q})x + \mathbf{G}(\mathbf{Q})y = k\Delta\mathbf{Q} + \mathbf{R}(\mathbf{Q}),$$

 In this paper, we develop a family of high-order DG methods for the system (1.8).
-The proposed methods are based on three primal DG methods: the Nonsymmetric Interior Penalty Galerkin (NIPG), the Symmetric Interior Penalty Galerkin (SIPG), and the Incomplete Interior Penalty Galerkin (IIPG) methods, [4, 18, 19, 39].
-The numerical fluxes in the proposed DG methods are the fluxes developed for the semidiscrete finite-volume central-upwind schemes in [32] (see also [31, 33] and references therein).
-These schemes belong to the family of non-oscillatory central schemes, which are highly accurate and efficient methods applicable to general multidimensional systems of conservation laws and related problems.
-Like other central fluxes, the central-upwind ones are obtained without using (approximate) Riemann problem solver, which is unavailable for the system under consideration.
-At the same time, a certain upwinding information-one-sided speeds of propagation-is incorporated into the central-upwind fluxes.
+The proposed methods are based on three primal DG methods: the nonsymmetric interior penalty Galerkin (NIPG), the symmetric interior penalty Galerkin (SIPG), and the incomplete interior penalty Galerkin (IIPG) methods [4, 18, 19, 40].
+The numerical fluxes in the proposed DG methods are the fluxes developed for the semidiscrete finite-volume central-upwind schemes in [33] (see also [32, 34] and references therein).
+These schemes belong to the family of nonoscillatory central schemes, which are highly accurate and efficient methods applicable to general multidimensional systems of conservation laws and related problems.
+Like other central fluxes, the central-upwind ones are obtained without using the (approximate) Riemann problem solver, which is unavailable for the system under consideration.
+At the same time, certain upwinding information-one-sided speeds of propagation-is incorporated into the central-upwind fluxes.

-We consider Cartesian grids and prove the error estimates for the proposed high-order DG methods under the assumption of boundedness of the exact solution.
+We consider Cartesian grids and prove the error estimates for the proposed highorder DG methods under the assumption of boundedness of the exact solution.
 We also show that the blow-up time of the exact solution is bounded from above by the blow-up time of the solution of our DG methods.
-In numerical tests presented in §6, we demonstrate that the obtained numerical solutions have no negative values and are oscillation-free, even though no slope limiting technique has been implemented.
-We also demonstrate a high order of numerical convergence, achieved even when the final computational time gets close to the blowup time and the spiky structure of the solution is well developed.
+In numerical tests presented in section 6, we demonstrate that the obtained numerical solutions have no negative values and are oscillation-free, even though no slope-limiting technique has been implemented.
+We also demonstrate a high order of numerical convergence, achieved even when the final computational time gets close to the blow-up time and the spiky structure of the solution is well-developed.

 The paper is organized as follows.
-In §2, we introduce our notations and assumptions, and state some standard results.
-The new DG methods are presented in §3.
-The consistency and error analysis of the proposed methods are established in Sections 4 and 5 (some proof details are postponed to Appendix A).
-Finally, in §6, we perform several numerical experiments.
+In section 2, we introduce our notations and assumptions and state some standard results.
+The new DG methods are presented in section 3.
+The consistency and error analysis of the proposed methods are established in sections 4 and 5; some technical details which are omitted from the proof can be found in [20].
+Finally, in section 6, we perform several numerical experiments.

-2 Assumptions, Notations, and Standard Results

-We denote by \mathcal{E}h a nondegenerate quasi-uniform rectangular subdivision of the domain Ω (the quasi-uniformity requirement will only be used in §5 for establishing the rate of convergence with respect to the polynomials degree).
-The maximum diameter over all mesh elements is denoted by h and the set of the interior edges is denoted by Γ_h .
+2. Assumptions, notations, and standard results.
+We denote by \mathcal{E}h a nondegenerate quasi-uniform rectangular subdivision of the domain Ω (the quasi-uniformity requirement will be used only in section 5 for establishing the rate of convergence with respect to the polynomial degree).
+The maximum diameter over all mesh elements is denoted by h, and the set of the interior edges is denoted by Γ_h .
 To each edge e in Γ_h , we associate a unit normal vector $\mathbf{n}e = (n_x, n_y)$.
 We assume that \mathbf{n}e is directed from the element E^1 to E^2 , where E^1 denotes a certain element and E^2 denotes an element that has a common edge with the element E^1 and a larger index (this simplified element notation will be used throughout the paper).
 For a boundary edge, \mathbf{n}e is chosen so that it coincides with the outward normal.